THIS MASTER SUBSCRIPTION AGREEMENT (“AGREEMENT”) GOVERNS ANY PURCHASE AND ONGOING USE OF THE SERVICES (INCLUDING PAID AND FREE TRIAL).

 7.5.
 Third Party Services

-The Customer acknowledges that the Services include the content and services of third parties including without limitation Microsoft Azure Maps and that the Customer’s use of all such third party content and services is subject to the Third Party Terms.
+The Customer acknowledges that the Services include the content and services of third parties including without limitation Microsoft Azure Maps and SSI, and that the Customer’s use of all such third party content and services is subject to the Third Party Terms.
 By entering into this Agreement and using the Services, the Customer confirms that it understands and accepts all relevant Third Party Terms.
 If the Customer at any time experiences any difficulty in obtaining a copy of or in linking to or understanding any of the relevant Third Party Terms, the Customer shall contact eSpatial’s Help Desk for assistance, the contact details for which are set out in Schedule 1 (Service Level Agreement).
 The Customer acknowledges that third party content and services may be withdrawn from the Services without notice in the event that eSpatial’s arrangements with relevant third parties are terminated.

 8. Fees and Charges